-There’s no one-size-fits-all approach when it comes to RPA implementation.
+There’s no one-size-fits-all approach when it comes to Robotic Process Automation (RPA) implementation.
 Each automation rollout needs to be adjusted to a company’s organizational setting and requires thorough planning: How can the engagement of key stakeholders be ensured?
 What should the scope, roadmap, and delivery approach include?
 From where will the necessary funding be secured?
 Another essential element in the bigger picture of preparing an RPA deployment involves designing an operating model.
 The earlier an organization-wide operating model is defined, the higher the likelihood of RPA’s benefits to be realized ongoingly and long-term.

 Being proactive in delineating an RPA operating model involves the translation of a strategic automation plan into operating requirements and decisions.
 Such a “blueprint” dictates what processes will be automated, to which employees RPA responsibilities should be assigned, how the software will be integrated into the IT landscape, and more.

 Every RPA implementation team must have a deep understanding of the processes for automation and the skills required to develop an automation program.
 A lack of adequately trained or appropriately skilled automation specialists can risk the success of an RPA implementation project and minimize opportunities for achieving maximum benefits.
 Varying degrees of responsibility will be delegated to process subject matter experts, scrum masters, process analysts, solution architects, developers, controllers, as well as IT security and infrastructure specialists.
 This kind of structure and organization within the team will help to define the accountabilities of the involved individuals and enable the adequate flow of communication.